lynnlangit/gcp-for-bioinformatics/0_Setup_GCP_account/3_Setup_GCP_Project_Security.md

 # Setup GCP Project Security

-### Why do this
+### Objective
- - Secure your analysis data
+ - Learn how to secure your analysis data
- - Secure your GCP project resources
+ - Learn how to secure your GCP project resources

-### What is this
+### Intro
- - GCP uses IAM (Identity and Access Management) objects to allow you to configure security
+ - Google Cloud provides  uses IAM (Identity and Access Management) objects to allow you to configure security
  - GCP makes services available as either services, APIs or services which include APIs

 ### Key considerations